In defining the PMO KPIs, you are in one of three places:

 KPIs that you’ve built, communicated, established and are continually monitoring can help change that mindset.
 When your customers and stakeholders are integral to the KPI development, then ownership and value increase.
 Your projects have a cadence no matter how short, or long they go.
 That cadence needs to be measured.

 Another interesting item of note in the PMI Pulse of the Profession report was the increase in scope creep that is clear from 2016.
 The scope creep trend only appears to be increasing.
 Can this have something to do with rapidly changing technology or things like project methodologies that tend to have open-ended requirements?
 [Figure 6 PMI Pulse of the Profession] The mindset of initial open-ended requirements in technology projects isn’t going to change; but how you measure their success will.
-The PMI report also focuses in on one of the capabilities that many PMO’s struggles: value delivery.
+The PMI report also focuses on one of the capabilities that many PMO’s struggles with: value delivery.
 It doesn’t matter how you built requirements or if you smacked a success sticker on the project folder – if your project didn’t have a value associated the sunk costs of project execution will be the demise of the PMO.
 Outsourced PMOs and project delivery teams already do that.

 Enable your KPI development effort with the customer and stakeholders.
 If you don’t remember anything else in this blog post, this is critical.